Hieromon/AutoConnect/mkdocs/apiconfig.md

 When the autoReconnect option is enabled, an automatic connection will behave if the following conditions are satisfied.

 - Invokes *AutoConnect::begin* without user name and password parameter as ```begin()```.
-- If one of the saved BSSIDs (not the SSID) of the credentials matches the BSSID detected by the network scan.
+- If one of the saved credentials matches the BSSID (or SSID) detected by the network scan.

+!!!
+Info "Either BSSID or SSID to aim the access point"
+    Whether or not it points to the target access point is determined by matching the **SSID** or **BSSID**.
+The **default key** to collate is **BSSID**.
+    The BSSID is usually fixed to the MAC address unique to its access point device, but when using some mobile hotspots, the BSSID may change even for the same access point.
+If you operate inconvenience in aiming at the access point by BSSID, you can change the collation key to SSID by uncomment the below line in `AutoConnectDefs.h`:
+    ```cpp
+    #define AUTOCONNECT_APKEY_SSID
+    ```
+    If `AUTOCONNECT_APKEY_SSID` macro is defined when the library is compiled, the access points are collated by the SSID.

 ### <i class="fa fa-caret-right"></i> autoReset